Constitution of Nigeria: Nigerian Constitutional Conference, 1953

+In 1954 the Federation of Nigeria was established on the principle of federalism.
+This paved the way for Nigeria's independence from Great Britain.
+Lyttleton constitution promoted regional sentiments among Nigerians as had previously been done by the Richard constitution.

 1960 independence constitution

 A British Order-in-Council enacted Nigeria's first constitution as a sovereign state.
 It came into force upon the country's independence on 1 October 1960.
 Under this constitution, Nigeria retained Queen Elizabeth II as titular head of state, Queen of Nigeria.
 Nnamdi Azikiwe represented the queen as Governor-General.

 1963 constitution

 Independent Nigeria's second constitution abolished the monarchy and established the First Nigerian Republic.
 It came into force on 1 October 1963, the third anniversary of Nigeria's independence.
 Nnamdi Azikiwe became the first President of Nigeria.
 The 1963 constitution was based on the Westminster system.
 It was used until a military coup in 1966 that overthrew Nigeria's democratic institutions.

 1979 constitution

 The 1979 constitution established the Second Nigerian Republic.
 It abandoned the Westminster system in favour of a United States-style presidential system with direct elections.
 To avoid the pitfalls of the First Nigerian Republic, the 1979 constitution mandated political parties which were required to register in at least two-thirds of the states.
 In addition, it established a Cabinet of Nigeria, with each state having at least one member.
 This gave a "federal character" to the nation.